-If the grapes come from classified vineyards, can Vigna followed by the location name on the bottle label.
-The intense ruby red wine has one tannin Taste with aromas of exotic woods, fruits, vanilla and jam.
-The wine, which was still hard and inaccessible in youth, only developed after a few years in the bottle.
-It is extremely durable, with the Riserva it becomes the climax or the optimal one maturity often only reached after 15 to 20 years and more.
-As the best vintages apply to 1978, 1982, 1983, 1985, 1988, 1990, 1991, 1993, 1994, 1995, 1997 and 1998.
+If the grapes come from classified vineyards, Vigna followed by the name of the vineyard can be indicated on the bottle label.
+The intense ruby red wine has a tannic taste with aromas of exotic woods, fruit, vanilla and jam.
+The wine, which is still hard and inaccessible when young, develops only after a few years of storage in the bottle.
+It is extremely long-lasting; with the Riserva, the climax or optimum drinking maturity is often only reached after 15 to 20 years and more.
+The best vintages are 1978, 1982, 1983, 1985, 1988, 1990, 1991, 1993, 1994, 1995, 1997 and 1998.